 Moving, 2013 by Egyptian artist Dr. Hazem Taha Hussein

-Darb 1718 is a contemporary art and cultural center in Egypt, while Townhouse was an independent non-profit art space in Cairo – the latter was shut down by the government in 2016.
+Darb 1718 is a contemporary art and cultural center in Egypt, while Townhouse was an independent non-profit art space in Cairo – government cracked down on foreign funds in the latter in 2016.
 “Townhouse was funded, and the funds were looking for more conceptual art, so they were directing artists towards political and religious subjects and that is now taboo,” explains Dr. Hussein.
 “Despite what happened to Townhouse, these types of spaces played a big role in furthering the art scene in Egypt.”